 You may be going on vacation, but your home’s furnace or boiler isn’t getting a break.
 It needs to keep running smooth to keep your home safely warm so that your plumbing is protected from freezing and bursting.

-A professional maintenance tune-up by one of the skilled, experienced service technicians at Taylor Gas will make sure that your heating system is running at its peak performance and efficiency, so your heating energy costs will stay low.
+A professional maintenance inspection by one of the skilled, experienced service technicians at Taylor will make sure that your heating system is running at its peak performance and efficiency, so your heating energy costs will stay low.

 Have you ever heard the phrase “energy vampires?”
 It refers to appliances and electronics that consume energy even when they aren’t in use, increasing your power bills.